dchester/epilogue/README.md

 Resources have properties for each controller action: `create`, `list`, `read`, `update`, and `delete`.
 Also find a meta property `all` as a convenience for hooking into milestones across all controllers.
 Each of those properties in turn has methods for setting custom behavior.

-For each milestone on a given controller we accept a function specifying custom behavior.
-Functions can expect request and response parameters as well as a context object.
+For each milestone on a given controller we accept a function to specify custom behavior.
+Functions can expect three parameters: a request, a response, and a context object.

 #### start(f)